 A less ambiguous definition for the word detergent is to use it to mean a blended product that contains a surfactant(s) plus other ingredients (typically called builders) to make a formulated detergent.
 By naming convention in the detergent industry, a formulated detergent is classified by the charge on the surfactant that is present in the detergent.
 You can also have formulated detergents that are anionic, cationic, nonionic, amphoteric and zwitterionic.
 These formulated detergents can contain builders such as sodium phosphates, sodium silicates, sodium carbonates, potassium hydroxide, citric acid and many other ionic salts or acids.
-So as you can see, it is perfectly possible to have a formulated detergent that is nonionic, yet contains many ions: both anionic and cationic.
+Thus, it is possible to have a formulated detergent that is nonionic, yet contains many ions: both anionic and cationic.

+Many anionic surfactants have sodium or potassium metal ions present in their salt form when found in the detergent.
+When conductive residues can be an issue, it is recommended to not use anionic surfactants and anionic formulated detergents.
+This avoids the possibility of depositing any sodium or potassium conductive metal salts in the event that the detergent evaporates on to the surface.
+In an effort to achieve this conductive residue free specification, the use of nonionic detergents can be recommended.
 Unfortunately, this can lead to the use of nonionic formulated detergents that contain many sodium and potassium metal ions that come from the builders in the formulated detergent.
 If these metal ion containing nonionic formulated detergents evaporate on to the surface during cleaning, they can result in conductive residue, even though a nonionic formulated detergent was used.

 To avoid this problem, when cleaning an electrical substrate where the cleaning specification calls for the use of a nonionic detergent, it is best to use a nonionic detergent that is ion-free.
 In this way you can assure that there are no metal ions coming from the builders in the nonionic formulated detergent.